blipinsk/RecyclerViewHeader/README.md

 Super fast and easy way to create header for Android `RecyclerView`.

-Lets you create header `View` for any `RecyclerView` that uses `LinearLayoutManager`, `GridLayoutManager` with just a simple method call.
+Lets you create header `View` for any `RecyclerView` that uses `LinearLayoutManager` or `GridLayoutManager` with just a simple method call.

 ![ ](/RecyclerViewHeader.png)